Posted:

 Choo Choo Barn- Traintown, U.S.A.®

 Experience one of America’s largest, most engaging custom model train displays.
-With more than 1,700 square-feet of special model train display, 22 operating trains, and over 150 hand build animated figures and vehicles this display is sure to impress you.
+With more than 1,700 square feet of special model train display, 22 operating trains, and over 150 hand-built animated figures and vehicles this display is sure to impress you.
 The layout represents many scenes traditionally found around Lancaster County.
 Such as Dutch Wonderland Family Amusement Park, the Strasburg Rail Road, and even an authentic Amish barn raising.
 If you are visiting during the holiday season, stop by to see if you can find all the hidden Santas in the display.